- April 15, 2020

 "STATIONflow is a simulation game where you build and manage an underground train station, directing the flow of thousands of passengers.
 Create 3D layouts, place structures and transport options, and use signage to guide passengers.
 Your goal is to efficiently manage congestion and get passengers to their destinations quickly."

-- Engaging and addictive gameplay that challenges players to optimize subway station layouts and manage passenger flow effectively.
+- Engaging gameplay that challenges players to optimize subway station layouts and manage passenger flow effectively.

-- Minimalist graphics and intuitive controls make it easy to learn, while the increasing complexity keeps the experience fresh and interesting.
+- The minimalist design and intuitive controls make it easy to learn, while still providing depth and complexity as the game progresses.

-- Performance issues arise when managing large stations with many passengers, leading to significant lag and reduced gameplay experience.
+- Performance issues arise when managing larger stations with many passengers, leading to lag and reduced frame rates.

 “The main gameplay loop is drawing out new parts of your station while paused, then unpausing and trying to see where the problems are.”